 The Wilson Street police box was still coloured red until a couple of years ago when it was painted blue, bringing it up to the Time Lord's standards.
 Did you know that Glasgow is home to more police boxes than any other city in the UK?
 Of the 14 police boxes remaining in the UK today, six are in Glasgow.

 You'll find this box sitting in the busy Buchanan Street, right in the middle of the Glasgow Style Mile.
-Today it's the home of a coffee kiosk…although fortunately they also sell tea, the Doctor's tipple of choice!
+Most recently it's been painted a vivid bright green as part of a Juice Garden pop up shop, promoting healthier food and drink!

 Situated on London Road at the Gallowgate, this is the only police box in Glasgow which is still used for its original purpose by Glasgow City Council's Community Safety Team and Police Scotland.